lazelee/Capstone-Project/README.md

 * **Description:** By scraping the 2021 census population, we can specify the postal code to obtain data about a particular neighbourhood.
 4. ***Venue Data using Foursquare API***
 * **Data Source:** https://foursquare.com/developers/apps
-* **Description:** From Foursquare API we can get the name,category,latitude,longitude for each venue.
+* **Description:** From Foursquare API we can get the name, category, latitude, and longitude for each venue.

 # Pest Control
 ### Part 1

+### Part 2

 ### Part 3: Exploring Competitors and Commercial Demographics
-The Foursquare API allow you to search places, and discover businesses within certain distance to an address.
-You can also get reviews and other information related to the places.
-Use Foursquare API to search places, discover businesses within certain distance to an address, see their reviews and other information related to the places.

-However, due to limited competitor data availability from the Foursquare API, we adopted an alternative approach focusing on commercial demographics.
-Specifically, we analyzed the density of Fast Food Restaurants in Toronto neighborhoods as a proxy for commercial activity and potential consumer demand.
+Our first approach used Foursquare to get all the locations of our competitors, including their ratings, pricing, and foot traffic.
+However, Foursquare did not have the data available in their database.
+Therefore, we adopted an alternative approach focusing on our commercial demographics to further support our choice of neighbourhood.
+Specifically, we analyzed the density of Fast Food Restaurants in Toronto neighbourhoods as a proxy for commercial activity and potential consumer demand.

 #### Steps Taken:
 1) Data Collection:
   - Extracted Fast Food Restaurant data from the Foursquare API and visualized their geographical distribution.
 2) Analysis:
-  - Applied K-Means clustering to group neighborhoods based on the density of fast-food venues.
+  - Applied Elbow Method of K-Means clustering to group neighbourhoods based on the density of fast-food venues.
-  - Identified the ideal cluster as one with the highest neighborhood count and average number of fast-food restaurants.
+  - Identified the ideal cluster as one with the highest restaurant count and highest average number of fast-food restaurants.
+  - Applied Elbow Method of K-Means clustering to group neighbourhoods based on the density of pest control venues.
+  - Identified the ideal cluster as one with the highest neighbourhood count and lowest average number of pest control venues.
 3) Comparison with Residential Demographics:
-  - Compared the selected commercial neighborhoods to the top residential neighborhoods from Part 2 to finalize our recommendation.
+  - Compared the ideal cluster to the top residential neighbourhoods from Part 2 to finalize our recommendation.

-This approach allowed us to integrate residential and commercial considerations in our business decision-making, ensuring a broader consumer base for our pest control business.
+This approach allowed us to integrate residential, commercial, and competitive considerations in our business decision-making, ensuring a broader consumer base for our pest control business.